 A.P.J.
 ABDUL KALAM.
 This is not just a name but it is the description of the paragon of dedication, resilience, patience, and aptitude, all at once.
 A man who set the sky as his limited and quite literally rocketed beyond its boundaries.

-Also the 11th President of India, Dr. Kalam was a man unparalleled in wisdom beyond the scientific perimeter.
-His goodness and knowledge were rivaled only by the humility and gentle modesty of his nature.
+Also the 11th President of India, Dr Kalam was a man unparalleled in wisdom beyond the scientific perimeter.
+His goodness and knowledge were rivalled only by the humility and gentle modesty of his nature.

-Always an academician, Dr. Kalam always said that he would not have liked the idea of a day off every year on his death anniversary, and so this day is celebrated today as “Youth Renaissance Day” by countrymen.
+Always an academician, Dr Kalam said that he would not have liked the idea of a day off every year on his death anniversary, and so this day is celebrated today as “Youth Renaissance Day” by countrymen.

 For a person like Dr Kalam, even his way of departing seems to us something that he would’ve desired- while giving a lecture.
 How to complete one’s tasks with patience, how to work towards one’s goals and how to achieve success were questions he had long before finding answers to.
 More than anything else, it was his utter dedication, muscle, and sinew that made him what he was.
 He believed that all of us have it in us to achieve what he had achieved and just like he said – We are all born with a divine fire in us and our efforts should be to give wings to this fire and fill the world with the flow of this goodness!